We Will Franchise Your Business

 6. Financial Statements Prepared

-Yep you need them and we will introduce you to one of our accountants who will prepare audited financial statements.
-This is one of the required exhibits for the FDD package.
+Yep, you need them and we will introduce you to one of our accounting firms who will prepare audited financial statements (learn more about audited financial statements).
+You will have a direct relationship with the accounting firm we give you.
+Financial statements is one of the required exhibits for the FDD package.

 7. Manuals and Support Materials